Different minds are a performance advantage, if the environment lets them work. neurovision — Unlocking Blocked Brilliance in the Workplace

 All Kinds of Minds™ in Education

-All Kinds of Minds™ in Education helps schools, trusts & education partners reduce hidden friction, widen access to learning and create environments where everyone can contribute, grow & flourish.
+All Kinds of Minds™ in Education helps schools, colleges, trusts and education partners reduce hidden friction, widen access to learning and create environments where every learner can contribute, grow and flourish.

 Education was never designed for one kind of mind.
-Yet many systems operate as if it were.
+Yet most systems still operate as if it were.

-We help education settings read children and young people more accurately, so more brilliance can be seen and supported.
+We help education settings read learners more accurately, so more brilliance can be seen, supported and built on.

 BOOK A CALL

-The ROI is immediate: fewer behavioural incidents, reduced exclusions, more confident staff and better outcomes for all learners — not just those flagged as SEND.
+The ROI is immediate: fewer behavioural incidents, more confident staff, better outcomes for all learners — not just those flagged as SEND — and an Ofsted-evidenceable improvement process that is diagnostic-led, not compliance-driven.

 Why so much brilliance is still being missed in education